 Yes, some days and in some seasons, we will be out of sync; but we must never accept that as the norm or allow the enemy of our souls to make us think the music has ended and it is time to add lines to our dance cards or stop dancing altogether.
 That is not the melody of delight!
 In those times, we should be deliberately taking the hand of our one.
 Then, if we stumble over each other’s feet, it will be together.

 It takes two to dance an intimate slow dance.
-Whether it be dancing or walking as one, we must be intentional to not step on each other’s toes or be afraid of the other’s next move.
+Whether it be dancing or walking as one, we must be intentional about choosing to not step on each other’s toes or be afraid of the other’s next move.
 Rather, we should be able to trust because grace has done and is doing a work in the lives of each of us.

 Dancing with abandon because redemption has followed repentance and forgiveness in the small little irritations of life and the bigger, more hurtful situations.

 Dancing with joy because we have “found the one whom my soul loves” (Song of Solomon 3:4) and we are growing in that love that is able to stand the test of time and the shifting winds that blow.

 There is something beautiful about intentionally choosing each other again and again; there is something about keeping our affections for and on our one.
 There is wonder in rekindling desire with the one to whom we said “I do” when life has made us weary.
 There is delight in transparency made possible by grace.
 And there is great joy in picking up the beat of the music and the rhythm of their hearts, choosing once again to keep in step.

 Hear the music and move as one.
 If the music has grown faint or even silent, be deliberate about making melody together again.
 You will be amazed at how your love, attraction, and desire for your husband or wife will rekindle and how refreshed your marriage can be.